'Please don’t use words’ — This is the picture Trevor Noah wants at his funeral

 The SA-born comedian recently hosted the 64th Annual Grammy Awards ceremony, where internationally-acclaimed DJ Black Coffee made history by bagging the award for the Best Dance/Electronic Music Album for his album Subconsciously.

-While hosting, Trevor had a moment with the Korean boy band group and capture a picture of the moment.
+While hosting, Trevor had a moment with the Korean boy band group and captured a picture of the moment.

 “At my funeral, please don’t use words.
 Just show this pic.
 Well, I mean, if you have other angles of this moment feel free to use those as well,” Trevor joked with the hashtag “best night ever”.